Javendean/LCC_ManagementSystem/Deployment_Diagnosis.md

 Analysis of the build logs revealed multiple issues:

 ### 2.1.
-Missing Dependencies
+Missing Dependencies and Incorrect Imports

-The build was failing due to unresolved imports for the following packages:
+The build was failing due to unresolved imports for `@tanstack/svelte-table` in multiple files.
+The project was using `tanstack-table-8-svelte-5` but the import paths were not updated.
--   `@tanstack/svelte-table`
--   `lucide-svelte`

-These packages were used in the `DataTable.svelte` component but were not declared as dependencies in the `package.json` file.

 ### 2.2.
 Invalid `jsconfig.json`